-10 Things to know before visiting Meteora in 2020
+Here are 10 things to know before visiting Meteora in 2022:

-For 2020 tourism experts expect at least a 5% rise on last year’s record numbers!
-So, don’t take any chances by neglecting to book your hotels, tours or transfers early ahead.
+For Greece 2019 was a record year for tourism with over 32 million visitors.
+Of course, those numbers reflect pre-pandemic levels, but even in 2021 we almost rebounded to pre-pandemic numbers.
+For 2022 tourism experts expect a rise reflecting Greece’s success story during the pandemic as a safe tourist destination!
+So, don’t take any chances by neglecting to book your hotels, tours, or transfers early ahead.
 The sooner you finish those trip arrangements the better chances you’ll have to organize your trip to Meteora the way you like it the most!

 2. Monasteries opening hours have changed (again)

 Make sure to check on our website the revised opening hours of Meteora monasteries for 2020 in order not to face any unwanted surprises.
-There is nothing worse than having to cross half the world only to find the site you intended to visit were closed.
-Find the opening hours of monasteries here!
-When you’ll arrive here you will also find in most hotel receptions our free Visit Meteora map of the area for 2018 with the revised timetable of the Meteora monasteries.
+There is nothing worse than having to cross half the world only to find the site you intended to visit was closed.
+Find the opening hours of monasteries for 2022 here!
+When you’ll arrive here you will also find in most hotel receptions our free Visit Meteora map of the area for 2022 with the revised timetable of the Meteora monasteries.

 3. Greece’s road and train infrastructure modernization continues